 Apart from a season-long drop into the Catalan Regional League in 1972-73, the team made quick progress, reaching La Segunda in 1974-75.
 It then spent 17 of the next 25 seasons in La Segunda, achieving the highest place finish of sixth on three separate occasions.
 They dropped to Segunda B in 1999 and took another eleven seasons to regain their place back in the second tier.
 They returned to La Segunda in 2010 when they adopted the current title of FC Barcelona B, finishing the 2010-11 season in third place.
 The Spanish League obviously outlaws any reserve team playing higher than La Segunda and with no chance of a Condal-style breakaway, this is as high as the team can go.
 The exploits of the youngsters have attracted decent crowds to the Mini Estadi, with average gates as high as 6,000 in recent seasons.

-Whilst most clubs would bite your hand off for such a stadium, I have to say that when I visited in 2013 the Mini Estadi is looking rather tired.
-Quite a few seats are either broken or working loose from their moorings, and all of them have faded in the Catalan sun.
+Whilst most clubs would bite your hand off for such a stadium, I have to say that when I visited in 2013 the Mini Estadi was looking rather tired.
+Quite a few seats were either broken or working loose from their moorings, and all of them have faded in the Catalan sun.
 Talk of selling the ground to aid funding of the redevelopment of the Camp Nou was first raised in 2007.
-Whilst there was a stay of execution back then, the axe will fall in 2019, when as part of Barça’s plans to expand the Camp Nou, the site of the Mini Estadi will be levelled for a new Palau Blaugrana.
+Whilst there was a stay of execution back then, the axe finally fell in September 2019, when as part of Barça’s plans to expand the Camp Nou, demolition commenced on the Mini Estadi to make way for the new Palau Blaugrana.